 More Than Just Beautiful Things

-• We lived among fluttering prayer flags in the Himalayas — messengers of compassion carried by the wind.
+We lived among fluttering prayer flags in the mountains, messengers of compassion carried by the wind.

-• We wrote sacred mantras on Lokta paper — durable, tree-free sheets known as Nepali Kagaj, once used by kings and still trusted today.
+We wrote important letters and sacred mantras on Lokta paper, durable, tree-free sheets once used by kings and governments.
+Lokta paper, known as Nepali Kagaj, is still used for documents.

 A Gift That Carries Legacy